Vertatique's Green Media initiative promotes sustainable creation and distribution

 Sustainable set & location practices

 Sustainable media packaging & delivery

 Green Production Practices

 "Were America's Millions of Analog TVs Recycled?"
-That's the question we began asking five years ago as the United States converted from analog to digital television (DTV), obsoleting the traditional CRT-based sets.
+That's the question we began asking eight years ago as the United States converted from analog to digital television (DTV), obsoleting the traditional CRT-based sets.
 The answer now appears to be "no" due to consumer behavior and a declining market for CRT by-products.
 The image at the right, taken at a collection point for a university student housing change-over in August 2016, illustrates that there are still a lot of analog CRTs out there.